Jidir Düzü and Topkhana: Shusha's legendary plateau and forest

 How to experience it

 Jidir Düzü is best woven into an unhurried Shusha day rather than treated as a single stop — pause for the view, connect it to the horse and festival traditions, and let it frame the rest of the city.
-For how to structure that, read how to plan Shusha travel.
+Give it more than a quick photo: this is a place that rewards standing still.
+For how to structure that, read how to plan Shusha travel, which explains why the city deserves its own time rather than a rushed add-on.

 Which official signals support this